deepinv/deepinv/docs/source/deepinv.loss.rst

 --------
 Metrics are generally used to evaluate the performance of a model.

+Metrics inherit from the :class:`deepinv.loss.metric.Metric` baseclass.
+All metrics perform a standard set of pre and post processing, including operating on complex numbers and normalisation.
-Metrics inherit from the :class:`deepinv.loss.metric.Metric` baseclass All metrics can be used as training losses as well.
+All metrics can be used as training losses as well.

 .. autosummary::